chmj/app_yolodetect/README.md

       ```

 3.  **Install the required dependencies:**
-    A `requirements.txt` file is provided for easy installation.
+    The `requirements.txt` file contains all dependencies for both the desktop and web versions.
     ```bash
     pip install -r requirements.txt
     ```